 CIT 101 - Introduction to Computer Information TechnologyM | 3.0 | |

-CIT 101 - Introduction to Computer Information Technology (3.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement; CIT 100A This course is an examination of information systems and their role in business.
-It will focus on information systems, database management systems, networking, e-commerce, ethics and security, computer systems hardware and software components.
-It will apply these concepts and methods through hands-on projects developing computer-based solutions to business problems. | ||
+CIT 101 - Introduction to Computer Information Technology (3.0 units) Advisory: CIT 051; It is advised that students be able to engage in written composition at a college level and read college-level texts.
+This course is an examination of information technologies and information systems used in business, with a focus on information systems, database management systems, networking, ethics and security, computer hardware, and software applications and development.
+Application of these concepts and methods through hands-on projects are used to develop computer-based solutions to business problems. | ||

 Total Semester Units: | 3.0 | |